pavolk/buildroot_demo/readme.md

 ## Overview

-This document describes how to use this repository to build a minimal Linux system for a Zynq-board (demonstrated with Avnet MicroZed board) with buildroot.
+This document describes how to use this repository to build a minimal Linux system for a Zynq-board (demonstrated with Avnet MicroZed board) with Buildroot and set-up a development environment with Buildroot-plugin for Eclipse.

 ## Preparation